How would I benefit from a program that focuses on women's leadership?

 Research has consistently shown that graduates of women's colleges outperform their peers in achieving career goals.
-Baldwin Scholars have many of the benefits of a woman's college -- including two all-female classes and a comfortable, supportive residential experience -- while remaining rooted in thoroughly coeducational Duke University.
-Baldwin Scholars also have special access to women faculty and alumnae, exemplary role models available to mentor them in their personal and professional growth.
+Baldwin Scholars have many of the benefits of a woman's college -- including two classes for female-identified students and a comfortable, supportive residential experience -- while remaining rooted in thoroughly coeducational Duke University.
+Baldwin Scholars also have special access to female-identified faculty and alumnae, exemplary role models available to mentor them in their personal and professional growth.

 Will I be cut off from the coed parts of the Duke experience?

 Not at all.
-You have many opportunities to meet and get to know male students in residence halls, classes, dining halls, clubs and social activities.
+You have many opportunities to meet and get to know male-identified students in residence halls, classes, dining halls, clubs and social activities.

 Can I participate in FOCUS and still be a Baldwin Scholar?

 Yes!
 This program was intentionally designed to be as flexible as possible.
-We want you to be able to participate in many other aspects of life at Duke, including FOCUS, the Pratt School of Engineering, athletics and sororities.
+We want you to be able to participate in many other aspects of life at Duke, including FOCUS, the Pratt School of Engineering, DukeEngage, research, athletics, and other extracurricular activities.

 Will the Baldwin Scholars spring seminar count toward academic requirements?

 Yes.
-It counts as a seminar toward your first-year requirement and will also be coded to meet curriculum requirements.
+It counts as a seminar toward your first-year requirement and is also coded to meet curriculum requirements.